 In short, a person needs to prove that medical professionals didn't follow their training and could have prevented an injury had they done so.

-A person needs to provide that a medical professional damaged their health in some way.
-Proving damage can be accomplished through a variety of methods.
-Medical records can prove damage and, in some instances, a patient might need the diagnosis from another medical professional to show that damage occurred.
+A person needs to prove that a medical professional somehow damaged their health.
+Medical records might be enough to prove damage in some instances.
+In other cases, a patient might need to be diagnosed by another medical professional to show that damage occurred.

-Finally, a patient needs to be able to prove that a medical professional was the direct cause of their injuries.
-For example, if a person has a hip replacement and an error during surgery causes them nerve damage, this could be considered a direct cause.
-However, if the same type of surgery was successful but a patient later falls and breaks their hip replacement, this is not direct cause and is not medical malpractice.
+It is not enough to prove that harm occurred; a patient must also prove that the medical professional's failure to follow protocol was the direct cause of said injuries.
+For example, if a patient has a hip replacement, and an error during surgery causes nerve damage, this could be considered a direct cause.
+However, if the same surgery was successful but a patient later falls and breaks their hip replacement, this is not direct cause.

 Turn to Tony Clayton to Prove the Four D's

-If you are suffering because of medical malpractice, it’s important to contact at attorney as soon as possible.
-Hiring a lawyer will enable you to focus on your recovery while they investigate your case and work to prove the four d’s.
+If you are suffering because of medical malpractice, it's important to contact an attorney as soon as possible.
+Hiring a lawyer will enable you to focus on recovery while your attorney investigates the case, working to prove the four D's.